 Recent Changes to the Patent Litigation Landscape and Predictions for the Future, Association of Corporate Counsel (Houston Chapter) Galleria Meeting, June 12, 2018 (with Fiona Bell).

-Robert Reckers, Elena McFarland, Melissa Marerro and Colman McCarthy, Exhausted!: The Supreme Court Weakens Patent Owners’ Rights to Enforce Post-Sale Restrictions on Patented Products, Shook IpQ, August 2017.
+Exhausted!: The Supreme Court Weakens Patent Owners’ Rights to Enforce Post-Sale Restrictions on Patented Products, Shook IpQ, August 2017 (with Elena McFarland, Melissa Marerro and Colman McCarthy).